 Most moms have heard about the importance of fine motor skills in their child’s development but did you know that fine motor development starts as early as 3 months of age?

-The importance of small motor skills is all too often overlooked in the early years.
+The importance of fine motor activities is all too often overlooked for infants.
 Understandably, most parents (especially first-time moms and dads) are focused on making sure the baby builds gross motor skills like crawling and walking.

 That means that parents who wait until their child is 3 or 4 years of age before making an effort to build fine motor skills could actually be harming their child’s lifelong development!

 If your baby is still an infant and you’re already looking for ways to build those fine motor skills, then kudos!
 You’re ahead of the game.

 In this guide, I’ll cover everything you need to know about fine motor skills, what they are, why they matter, and how to help your child develop them early!

 Fine motor development is the development of the small muscles (often in your child’s hands).
 These hand muscles are what allow us to hold a fork, pick up objects, write with a pencil, etc.